caoppg/KSPMI/README.md

 # KSPMI

-A Knowledge-based System for PredictiveMaintenance in Industry 4.0 (KSPMI), the work is funded by the European Interrg HALFBACK Project (http://halfback.in.hs-furtwangen.de/home/).
+A Knowledge-based System for PredictiveMaintenance in Industry 4.0 (KSPMI), the work is funded by the European Interreg HALFBACK Project (http://halfback.in.hs-furtwangen.de/home/).

 ## Getting Started